dyoung522/donovan-7d2d-modlets/README.md

 - [BetterDyes](modlets/a-la-carte/donovan-betterdyes) - Allows all colored dyes to be crafted from paint
 - [BetterPowertools](modlets/a-la-carte/donovan-betterpowertools) - Makes the Chainsaw, Auger, and Nailgun way more useful
 - [BetterTraps](modlets/a-la-carte/donovan-bettertraps) - Blade Traps have more health and do slightly more damage
-- [BetterVehicles](modlets/a-la-carte/donovan-bettervehicles) - Bigger and Faster Vehicles; more storage and +25% normal speed (double that in turbo)
 - [LessGrind](modlets/a-la-carte/donovan-lessgrind) - Increases the harvest amount of most methods and reduces some resource requirements
 - [LongerLootbags](modlets/a-la-carte/donovan-longerlootbags) - Decreases the decay rate on zombie lootbags from 5 to 30 minutes
 - [MegaStacks](modlets/a-la-carte/donovan-megastacks) - Vastly increases stack sizes
 - [MoreBooks](modlets/a-la-carte/donovan-morebooks) - Increases the chance of finding books
 - [MoreLootbags](modlets/a-la-carte/donovan-morelootbags) - Increases the drop rates on zombie lootbags (normal: 5%, feral: 10%, irradiated: 20%)
 - [MorePerks](modlets/a-la-carte/donovan-moreperks) - Increases the amount of perks points received per level to 2
-- [NVHelmetMod](modlets/a-la-carte/donovan-nvhelmetmod) - Adds a Night Vision Helmet Mod (found on Military and Swat Helmets)
 - [PickMeUp](modlets/a-la-carte/donovan-pickmeup) - Allows for certain blocks to be picked up after placing.

 #### Optional